eagle-io/docs/source/topics/nodes/datasource_file.rst

 	*Upload data to ftp.eagle.io*

 		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
-No password required.
+No password is usually required (however certain ftp clients may require a password to be set in there connection settings and the password 'data' can be used).
 Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.

 	*FTP Client*